Alphabetical Entries: CA | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 "Class Notes" See INDIVIDUALS heading under names entry.

-class year For current students, avoid identifying a graduating class year, unless it is a key fact in the story.
-Instead, refer to a student as an undergraduate, freshman, sophomore, junior, senior or graduate student.
-For alumni, see the INDIVIDUALS heading under the names entry.
+class year For current students, identify a graduating class year when possible.
+For subsequent references, refer to a student as an undergraduate, first-year, sophomore, junior, senior, or graduate student.
+Students should be identified by name, class year, and major in the following format: John Smith '15 (Biology).
+For alumni, see the alumni entry as well as the INDIVIDUALS heading under the names entry.

 College of See School of entry.

 College (capitalized) When referring to New Paltz, College should be capitalized.
 As a state agency, the College must remain open.
 When making a generic reference, do not capitalize.
 There is a college in New Paltz.